 Put the Distractions Away

 The biggest distractions usually come from our phones – so turn off the notifications and put them away!
 Put it someplace out of reach for the next hour or so, and don’t go looking at it.
-You can even set a timer that will tell you when you can look at your phone again.
+You can even set a timer to tell you when you can look at your phone again.

 Focus on the Most Important Thing First